kbmackenzie/mewlix-examples/11 - bf interpreter/README.md

 - As Mewlix doesn't have indexable arrays, a [table](https://github.com/KBMackenzie/mewlix/wiki/std#stdtable) is used to represent the byte array.
 - The value for each *'cell'* wraps around: Incrementing a cell above 255 will cause it to wrap around to 0, and vice versa.
 - This interpreter chooses to handle EOF by making no changes to a cell whatsoever.
 [This seemed like the better option.](https://esolangs.org/wiki/Brainfuck#EOF).
 - This project is meant to run in the browser, with Mewlix's `console` template.
-As such, when interpreting a program, we can't print character by character to the screen as we go.
+As such, when interpreting a program, we can't print its output to the screen character by character as we go.
 Instead, program output is stored as a string and only shown when a program finishes executing.